andre-ye/uni/docs/cs/cse-311/lecture.md

   - Start symbol, $$S$$
 - A production rule for a nonterminal: $$A \to w_1 \vert w_2 \vert ... \vert v_k$$

+---

+## Week 8 Wednesday -- Context Free Grammars
+- Alphabet of terminal symbols, final set of terminal symbols, and a start symbol.
+- Poorly defined CFGs allow mutliple ways to construct a string in which the construction should evaluate to different things.
+Ambiguous
+- Parse tree can be generated from CFG.
+Preserves identical strings but with different structures.
+- A binary relation from A to B is a subset of $$A \times B$$
+- A binary relation on A is a subset of $$A \times A$$
+- Relations have common properties.

+---

+## Week 8 Friday -- Relations